-- 1. In the letter covering the Proposal of the Registrar, the applicant is informed of their right to request a review and informed that they may provide written submissions with their request. - 2.
+- 1. In the letter covering the Proposal of the Registrar, the applicant is informed of their right to request a review and is informed that they may provide written submissions with their request. - 2.
 Once a request for review is received by the College, an applicant is provided with copies of the documents the Committee intends to consider on the review.
 The applicant is informed that they may make written submissions on any of these documents within 30 days from the date of the letter. - 3.
 If the College receives documents by a third party on behalf of the applicant, copies of third party documents are forwarded to the applicant.
-The applicant has an additional 30 days to make submissions on these documents.

-c) Explain how you inform applicants about the form in which they must make their submissions (i.e., orally, in writing or by electronic means) for internal reviews or appeals.

-The following are the methods through which the College informs applicants about making their submissions:
+The applicant has an additional 30 days to make submissions on these documents. c) Explain how you inform applicants about the form in which they must make their submissions (i.e., orally, in writing or by electronic means) for internal reviews or appeals.
+The following are the methods through which the College informs applicants about making their submissions: 1.
+The cover letter to the Registrar's Proposal specifies that the request for review and any submissions must

-- 1. The cover letter to the Registrar's Proposal specifies that the request for review and any submissions must be in writing. - 2.
+- be in writing. - 2.
 In the letter forwarded to applicants which encloses all documents which the Committee intends to consider, the applicant is informed that they may make written submissions. - 3.
-In the letter forwarded to applicants which encloses copies of submissions from third parties received on their behalf, the applicant is informed that they may make written submissions.

-- 4. Information about the Registration Appeals process and the Registration Appeals Committee's mandate can be found on the College website; in the Study of Registration Practices of the Ontario College of Social Workers and Social Service Workers, 2007 which is posted on the website of the Office of the Fairness Commissioner; and, in the Career Map Access to the Social Worker and Social Service Worker Designation in Ontario which is posted on the website of the Ministry of Citizenship and Immigration. - 5.
+In the letter forwarded to applicants which encloses copies of submissions from third parties received on their behalf, the applicant is informed that they may make written submissions. - 4.
+Information about the Registration Appeals process and the Registration Appeals Committee's mandate can be found on the College website; in the "Fair Registration Practices Report 2008" which is linked from the website of the Office of the Fairness Commissioner; and, in the Career Map - Access to the Social Worker and Social Service Worker Designation in Ontario which is posted on the website of the Ministry of Citizenship and Immigration. - 5.
 The contact information of the Director of Registration is provided in covering letter of the Proposal of the Registrar.
 The Director of Registration responds to e-mail, telephone, and fax inquiries as well as visitors to the office. - d) State how you ensure that no one who acted as a decision-maker in a registration decision acts as a decision-maker in an internal review or appeal of the same registration decision.

-The SW&SSW Act sets out the powers of the Registrar or Deputy Registrar to issue certificates of registration or propose to refuse to issue certificates of registration.
+The SWSSWA sets out the powers of the Registrar or Deputy Registrar to issue certificates of registration or propose to refuse to issue certificates of registration.